How to Get Into Medical School With a Low GPA

 To get to the bottom of what a low GPA for med school is, let’s look at what makes a good med school GPA.
 According to US News, aspiring med school students should aim for a 3.5 GPA or higher to be considered for the top medical schools in the country.

-Getting into med school with low GPA is certainly possible, but striving for a competitive score is always in your best interest.
+Getting into med school with a low GPA is certainly possible, but striving for a competitive score is always in your best interest.
 That said, anything below a 3.5 is considered a low GPA for med school.

 How to Get Into Med School With a Low GPA

-While having a competitive GPA is a great way to boost your application, it’s important to understand that your college GPA is not the only determining factor in getting accepted to med school.
+While having a competitive GPA is a great way to boost your application, it’s important to understand that your college GPA is not the only determining factor in getting accepted to med school or nursing school.
 In this section, we’ll break down different aspects of your application that you should strengthen to make up for a low GPA.

 Extracurricular Activities